 It’s very easy to fall into the trap of thinking the internet is all bad or dangerous.
 But we know there are many benefits of children and young people going online and that the internet offers a wealth of opportunities for education and enrichment.

-These include everything from connecting with their friends and family via social media through to following online piano lessons and doing research for their homework.
+These include everything from connecting with their friends and family via social media, to following online piano lessons and doing research for their homework.

 Among children aged 12 to 15, the vast majority have a smartphone according to the regulator Ofcom.
 Even among those aged 8 to 11, more than one third have a smartphone.